Key Talent Turnover

 Reduce Key Talent Turnover

-When a high performing member of your organization leaves, you not only lose valuable talent, but you also may experience a decrease in team morale, damage to client relationships, altered succession plans, and even more turnover.
-More startling is that studies report the turnover among high potential (key talent) employees is higher than that of other employees.
+When a critical role (key talent) employee of your organization leaves, you not only lose valuable talent, but you also may experience a decrease in team morale, damage to client relationships, altered succession plans, and even more turnover.
+More startling is that studies report the turnover among key talent employees is higher than that of other employees.
 The tight conditions around the labor market are exaggerated further with when you’re looking for high capacity individuals for specialized roles within your organization.